If you’re looking for the best web hosting, you may already know one of the main rules of this business:

 Many of the best web hosting providers offer advanced packages, often including “unlimited websites”.
 This means that you can connect as many domains to your host as you like, enabling you to have multiple separate websites running on one plan, at one time.

-With that said, if you won’t be needing more than one domain, then we would suggest that you save your money and choose a more basic plan, which is often cheaper.
+With that said, if you won’t be needing more than one domain, then I would suggest that you save your money and choose a more basic plan, which is often cheaper.
 It’s likely that a basic or entry level plan will be all you need – try not to overpay for things you won’t be using.
+It’s quite easy to upgrade anyway!

 2. How many visitors are you expecting?